Return recent or missed FaceTime calls on Mac

 The Upcoming section appears when you create a link for a FaceTime call or when a link is available in Calendar, Reminders, Mail, or Messages.
 These links appear in the Upcoming section for a day or so; otherwise, they appear in the date-based section—for example, Last Week.

 Tip: A Group FaceTime call remains active until all participants leave the call.
-To join or rejoin a group call that’s still in progress, click the Join Video button .
+To join or rejoin a Group FaceTime call that’s still in progress, click the Join Video button or the Join Audio button .

 Return a call in another way